imteekay/crafting-frontend/README.md

 # Crafting Frontend

-Research, studies, and practice on Frontend.
+Research, studies, and practice on the craft of frontend.

 - [Architecture](architecture)
 - [React](react)